vasapaun/sqlite-golang-example-api/README.md

 This is a simple, example API to manage books (title, author, year) with SQLite3 and Golang

+To run:

+`go run main.go db.go handlers.go model.go`

+To compile and run:

-To use, run `go run main.go` or `go build main.go && ./main` to compile and run
+`go build main.go && ./main`